wizardy0ga/Windows-Shellcode-Injection-Methods/Injection Methods/Local Process/Threadless Function Hook/Readme.md

 The shellcode loader acts as a wrapper for our main shellcode, which is appended to this loader in the memory hole.
 The loader is a core component which is responsible for the following:

 1. Saving the arguments of the original function call
-2. Restoring the original bytes of the function call
+2. Restoring the original bytes of the function call (removing hook)
 3. Executing the shellcode
 4. Restoring the functions arguments & resuming execution

 These operations provide stability to the target & ensure it keeps running properly while our payload is executed in the background.
-The slide below has been pulled from the original [Needles without the Thread](https://github.com/CCob/ThreadlessInject/blob/master/Needles%20without%20the%20Thread.pptx) powerpoint which describes the shellcode.
+The slide below has been pulled from the original [Needles without the Thread](https://github.com/CCob/ThreadlessInject/blob/master/Needles%20without%20the%20Thread.pptx) powerpoint which describes the shellcode loader.

 <details>
 <summary>Click to show image</summary>